TinaArens/Excel-Tableau/README.md

 ### Tools
 Analysis has been conducted in Excel as well as using SQL in pgAdmin - Management Tool for PostgreSQL

-### Overview of the whole module Preparing & Analyzing Data
+### Overview of the module Preparing & Analyzing Data

 * Starting with Requirements
 * Designing a Data Research Project